 Law - BA (Hons)

-This popular degree course is ideal for those who wish to study law, but don't intend to be a solicitor or a barrister.
-Taught by experts, you'll develop a range of skills vital for many careers.
+This London Met popular Law degree course is ideal for those who wish to study law but don't intend to be a solicitor or a barrister.
+Discover more and apply!

 LLB (Criminal Law) - (Hons)